AVI Staff and Faculty

 Clare Collins, R.N., Ph.D., F.AAN, E-RYT 500

-Board of Directors of the International Association of Yoga Therapists.
+the Board of Directors of the International Association of Yoga

-is the Training Coordinator for the AVI Viniyoga Foundations Program for Teaching and Yoga Therapy.
-She has been the Training Coordinator for 2 Viniyoga Teacher Trainings and is faculty for the Yoga Therapist Training.
+is Faculty for the AVI Viniyoga Foundations Program (VFP) for Teaching and Yoga Therapy.
+She has been the Training Coordinator for multiple VFP and Viniyoga Teacher Trainings and was formerly faculty for the Yoga Therapist Training.
 Dawn teaches in San Francisco and resides in nearby Pacifica, California.
 She was certified in Viniyoga in 1992 and was the first graduate of the AVI Yoga Therapist Training in 2001.
 She has a special love of making the wisdom of Patanjali more accessible through music and cartoons, and she also has a deep appreciation for the power of ritual and chanting.
 She is profoundly grateful for the skillful techniques of Viniyoga, which have allowed her to transform her body, mind, and heart so gracefully without injury.

 is faculty for several AVI trainings, including the Viniyoga Teacher Training, Foundation for Yoga Therapy and the Viniyoga Foundations Program.
 He began practicing yoga in 1993.
 Juris graduated as a Certified Viniyoga™ Teacher from the American Viniyoga™ Institute in 1997.
 He then completed AVI's Yoga Therapist Training. three-year training course in the application of yoga as a therapeutic process for managing acute and chronic disease (Yoga Therapy).
 Juris has been a faculty assistant several AVI Teacher Training and Therapist Training programs and can be seen demonstrating yoga postures in Gary Kraftsow’s book, Yoga for Transformation.
 Juris currently teaches open group classes at Yoga Works, UC Irvine, 24 Hour Fitness, and Newport Workout.
 He also leads small private group retreats.